 \section{Reducibility Between Data Domains}

-Theorem~\ref{thm:dec_synt_N} relies on the study of feasibility of action words in $(\bbN,=,<,0)$ of~\cite{EFK21}, which is quite involved.
+Theorem~\ref{thm:dec_synt_N} relies on the study of feasibility of action words in $(\bbN,<,0)$ of~\cite{EFK21}, which requires some effort.
 Such a study could in principle be generalised to domains such as $\bbZ$-tuples, as well as finite strings with the prefix relation, by leveraging the results of~\cite{DD16}.
 However, this would come at the price of a high level of technicality.
-We choose a different path, and introduce a notion of reducibility between domains, which allows to reuse the study of $(\bbN,=,<,0)$ and yields a compositional proof of the decidability of register-bounded synthesis for the quoted domains.
+We choose a different path, and introduce a notion of reducibility between domains, which allows us to reuse the study of $(\bbN,<,0)$ and yields a compositional proof of the decidability of register-bounded synthesis for the quoted domains.